VvSdC/statistics/README.md

 - Judgemental/Purposive sampling: <br><br>
-  Selecting individuals based on researchers judgement i.e selecting individuals that can be useful or representative.
+  Selecting individuals based on researchers judgement i.e selecting individuals that can be useful or representative.<br>
   Example of judgemental sampling:
   - Choosing experts in a field to participate.
 (If we want a survey on AI , we would select people are are experts in AI because they are useful.)

 - Snowball sampling: <br><br>
-  Existing study subjects recruit future subjects from among their acquaintances.
+  Existing study subjects recruit future subjects from among their acquaintances.<br>
   Example of snowball sampling:
   - Surveying people having a rare disease.